nxbyte/Operating-Systems-Experiments/README.md

 - **Command line:** Run `make` in each folder `Lab<num>`

-More instructions are located in each
+More instructions for each specific experiment is located in each experiment subdirectory.

 ## License